ddellacosta/automation-service/README.md

 * better error handling
 * should be able to record a scene easily based on a given group or arbitrarily specified set of devices.
 This could be an automation itself which just runs listening for the command to set scenes for any given room
 * auto-import scenes for devices
-* profile and better understand memory usage
+* profile and better understand memory usage - seems like there is a very slow memory leak

 ## Testing